tinyvision-ai-inc/tinyclunx33_public/Docs/som_flash.md

 # SoM Flash

-A 16 MByte (128 Mbit) QSPI flash with Dual Transmission Rate (DTR) can store the FPGA bitfile as well as a firmware for running on the soft core.
+A 16 MByte (128 Mbit) QSPI flash with Dual Transmission Rate (DTR) can store the FPGA bitfile as well as a storing the firmware that the soft CPU core can execute in-place (XIP).

 ![](images/som_flash_architecture.drawio.png)